 Parking at Metro Lots

 The cost of parking at a Metro parking lot ranges from $1.00 short-term parking (per hour) to $5.20 during the week and is free on weekends and holidays (except during special events).
 Reserved monthly parking permits are available for $45 to $65 at all stations, and this fee is paid in addition to the regular daily parking rate.

-No eating or drinking is allowed on Metro.
-As a courtesy, handicapped seating must be available for the disabled or elderly.
+No eating or drinking is allowed on the Metro.
+As a courtesy, handicap seating must be available for the disabled or elderly.
 To assist with the flow of passengers, allow people to get off the train before you board.

 - The most crowded times are 7:45 a.m. to 8:45 a.m. and 4:45 p.m. to 5:45 p.m.